risingwavelabs/risingwave-docs/docs/data-delivery.md

 - Pulsar sink connector (`connector = 'pulsar'`)

-  With this connector, you can sink data from RisingWave to Delta Lake.
+  With this connector, you can sink data from RisingWave to Pulsar.
 For details about the syntax and parameters, see [Sink data to Pulsar](/guides/sink-to-pulsar.md).

+- Redis sink connector (`connector = 'redis'`)

+  With this connector, you can sink data from RisingWave to Redis.
+For details about the syntax and parameters, see [Sink data to Redis](/guides/sink-to-redis.md).

 ## Sink decoupling